Trusted

 The history

-Ironically, the fear and greed index was developed, keeping traditional financial products in mind.
-CNN Money developed the index in 2012 to serve as a multi-factored measure of market sentiments — the stock market, to be precise.
+Ironically, the fear and greed index was developed with traditional financial products in mind.
+CNN Money developed the index in 2012 to serve as a multi-factored measure of market sentiments — for the stock market, to be precise.

-It was later tailored for the crypto ecosystem by Alternative.me as a generic crypto sentiment index.
+Alternative.me later tailored the index for the crypto ecosystem as a generic crypto sentiment index.
 This index analyzes several market indicators and returns a daily value of 0 to 100.
 While 0 is extreme for fear (market participants are wary of the conditions), 100 is extreme for greed (showcasing widespread participation/buying and building FOMO).

 The elements

-Even though the mentioned index underpins two specific emotions: fear and greed — the transition from one to the other spectrum concerns multiple elements.
+Even though the index underpins two specific emotions — fear and greed — the transition from one side of the spectrum to the other concerns multiple elements.

 At 100, participants are most optimistic and on a buying speed.
 The index drops with profit booking, and the optimism starts moving into the “anxiety” territory.
 Anxiety is followed by denial when the participants shrug off any dip as a minor correction.